sadayas/MechaCar_Statistical_Analysis/README.md

 3. Yes, it is a good linear model to predict the efficiently of the MechaCar's MPG.
 With the r-squared value at over 70%, it is a better indicator when explaining and predicting the variables and MPG.

+## Summary Statistics on Suspension Coils
+With the use of our summary, it shows that most of the lots meet the suspension coil requirements.
+In our total summary table of the lots, it shows